-Independent sponsors (fundless sponsors) operate without the backing of a dedicated investment fund.
-They must source lower middle market private equity acquisition targets and raise capital on a deal-by-deal basis.
+Independent sponsors operate without the backing of a dedicated investment fund.
+They source (generally) lower middle market private equity acquisition targets and raise capital on a deal-by-deal basis.

 This make securing financing—both equity and debt—a crucial step of closing deals.
-In this article, we’ll explore the debt financing side of the equation.
-We also have a list of top equity investors, but that’s a separate subject.
+In this article, we list out the debt financing options for independent sponsor transactions.

 So where can independent sponsors obtain debt financing for acquisitions?